electronic-structure/SIRIUS/README.md

 Consult the [Spack documentation](https://spack.readthedocs.io/en/latest/) for more information on how to use Spack.

 ### Archlinux
 Archlinux users can find SIRIUS in the [AUR](https://aur.archlinux.org/packages/sirius-git/).

+### Installation on Piz Daint
+Please refer to [SIRIUS wiki page](https://github.com/electronic-structure/SIRIUS/wiki/Build-on-Piz-Daint) for specific details.

+For the SIRIUS enabled version of QE use `eb QuantumESPRESSO-6.4-rc3-sirius-CrayIntel-19.10-cuda-10.1.eb -r`.

 ## Examples